whosonfirst/go-whosonfirst-pip-v2/README.md

   possible.

-* If you are using one of the command line tools and indexing documents using `-mode spatialite` then the path for the `-extras-dsn` flag needs to be the same as the path for `-spatialite-dsn` flag.
+* If you are using one of the command line tools and indexing documents using `-mode spatialite://` then the path for the `-extras-dsn` flag needs to be the same as the path for `-spatialite-dsn` flag.
 You can also just leave the default value (`:tmpfile:`) of the `-extras-dsn` flag and the code will update it accordingly.